 Asia is massive and oftentimes, when you travel somewhere on the biggest continent, chances are you will get extremely long layovers.
-And especially, if you’re backpacking, these itineraries can be exhausting.
 I’ve had some of those, like my 37-hour flight from Kota Kinabalu (Malaysia) to Skopje (Macedonia) that included a 21-hour-long layover in Singapore.
 The best solution to this is to break up your journey into pieces and spend a day at some interesting place, like Singapore.
-Singapore also has one of the busiest and biggest airports in the world in Changi Airport.
-Hence, a lot of flights use it as a transit point.
+Singapore also has one of the busiest and biggest airports in the world in Changi Airport, hence, a lot of flights use it as a transit point.
 Singapore in 24 hours

 The most organized place on the planet

 My first impression of Singapore was that this cosmopolitan city-state is like a big desk, full of drawers and pigeonholes, where you always know where you can find something and when that something knows exactly where his place is.
 If I could only choose 4 words to describe this incredible country, they would be: spotless, sophisticated, efficient but also expensive.
 The last part is a deal breaker for many travelers but Singapore can be covered in 24 hours without taking too much of your travel budget.
 Singapore is basically a city-state, the only one of its kind in the world.